TilionDC/aTilionUtilities/README.md

     description: Feeds a player an given amount of hunger
     permission: atu.feed
     usage: /feed {player] [amount] to feed a player.
+  signedit:
+    description: Allows a player to edit the sign looked at by the player.
+    permission: atu.signedit
+    usage: /signedit <line> <text> to edit a sign.
+Player must be looking at the sign.
+  signeditplayer:
+    description: Add a user to a sign if there is an empty line.
+    permission: atu.chestlock
+    usage: /signeditplayer <add/remove> <player>
 ```